A community college focused on maximizing access to world-class education.

 Colleges and universities benefit from the process of self-improvement created by the accreditation process.

 We’re inspired by the efforts of those seeking to increase completion rates for community college students.
 We find the CUNY ASAP program and its efforts to address how systemic barriers and unique personal responsibilities may hinder many students completing their degree especially compelling.

 At Campus, we envision a space where students’ multitude of needs are met so that they may find their own success within any higher education program they take on.

-All faculty in the Campus programs are empathetic and enthusiastic instructors who also have experience teaching at top-ranked colleges and universities.
+Faculty in the Campus Scholars programs are empathetic and enthusiastic instructors who also have experience teaching at top colleges and universities.

 Students receive personal attention from professors and TAs during live classes and office hours.
 These connections and the ability to build relationships with their peers are key elements of our approach.

 Students are matched with a personal support coach who will serve as their advisor and confidant from day one through graduation.
 They can meet with their coach 1:1 to set and conquer their personal and professional goals.